In Utah, a limited liability company must have a business name that is unique from other limited liability companies.

 How Do I Add a DBA to My LLC in Utah?

-To add a " doing business as" to your Utah LLC, you need to file a "Statement of Assumed Business Name" with the Utah Division of Corporations and Commercial Code.
+To add a " doing business as" to your Utah LLC, you need to file a "Statement of Assumed Business Name" with the Utah Division of Corporations.

 The filing fee is $22.
 Many sole proprietorships choose an assumed name because they are not yet ready to launch their business under its actual name or want to keep their identity private.